-(3) Within 60 days after issuing the Request, the Nominating Committee shall meet to select at least two applicants for each vacancy or expiring term for consideration by the Mayor for appointment to the Commission Each applicant must receive at least 15 votes from

-(4) Within 30 days after receiving the list of nominees, the Mayor shall either appoint a candidate from the list to the Commission, or provide the Nominating Committee with a written explanation as to why the Mayor declined to appoint a candidate.
-The Nominating Committee shall make this written explanation publicly available on the Commission's website within three business days after receipt, and shall then, within 30 days after the Mayor's declination, submit to the Mayor a new list of two nominees for each vacancy or expiring term.
+- (3) Within 60 days after issuing the Request, the Nominating Committee shall meet to select at least two applicants for each vacancy or expiring term for consideration by the Mayor for appointment to the Commission.
+Each applicant must receive at least 15 votes from the Nominating Committee in order to be nominated.
+The two applicants receiving the most votes will be selected as nominees.
+The Nominating Committee shall promptly transmit the list of nominees and each nominee's application materials to the Mayor. - (4) Within 30 days after receiving the list of nominees, the Mayor shall either appoint a candidate from the list to the Commission, or provide the Nominating Committee with a written explanation as to why the Mayor declined to appoint a candidate.
+The Nominating Committee shall make this written explanation publicly available on the Commission's website within 3 business days after receipt, and shall then, within one month after the Mayor's declination, submit to the Mayor a new list of two nominees for each vacancy or expiring term.
 This new list of nominees shall not include a candidate from any prior list submitted to the Mayor to fill the current existing vacancy or expiring term.
 Within 30 days after receiving the new list of candidates, the Mayor shall either appoint a candidate, or decline to appoint a candidate, as described in this section.
-This process shall continue until the Mayor appoints a candidate for consideration by the City Council Committee on Public Safety and subsequent City Council approval.
-If the City Council rejects the Mayor's appointed candidate, within 30 days thereafter the Mayor shall either appoint a different candidate from the most recent list submitted by the Nominating Committee, or request that the Nominating Committee provide two new nominees.
-This process shall continue until the City Council confirms a candidate appointed by the Mayor.
+This process shall continue until the Mayor appoints a candidate for City Council approval. - (d) Removal from office.
+A Commissioner may only be removed for Just Cause either at the discretion of the Mayor, or upon a two-thirds vote of the Committee on Public Safety and then a two-thirds vote of all members of the City Council.
+Before directing a removal, the Mayor shall provide written notice of such intent to the Chairman of the Committee on Public Safety, who, within 30 days of the date of said notice, may convene a meeting of the Committee on Public Safety to adopt a resolution overriding the intended removal, which must be passed by a two-thirds majority vote of the City Council to be effective.
+The Mayor or City Council must provide written notice that describes with specificity the reason for removal to the affected Commissioner. - (e) Compensation.
+Each Commissioner shall receive an annual stipend of \$12,000.00, and the President shall receive an annual stipend of \$15,000.00.